kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ## Bucket deletion

  - A Bucket created by COSI as a result of a BucketClaim can deleted by deleting the BucketClaim
+ - A Bucket created outside of COSI, once bound, can be deleted by deleting the BucketClaim to which it is bound
- - A Bucket created outside of COSI, once imported, cannot be deleted by users from any particular namespace.
-Privileged users can however delete a Bucket at their discretion.
+ - A Bucket created outside of COSI, unless it is bound to a particular BucketClaim, cannot be deleted by users from any particular namespace.
+Privileged users can however delete the Bucket object at their discretion.

 Once a delete has been issued to a bucket, no new BucketAccesses can be created for it.
 Buckets having valid BucketAccesses (Buckets in use) will not be deleted until all the BucketAccesses are cleaned up.